-In April each year, regular health checkups are held in the hospital and Ito campus.
+Regular health checkups are held in April each year.
 Please make sure to go for health checkups.
 Annual health checkups are required by the School Health and Safety Act.
 The health certificate is necessary for job hunting.
 The university will not be able to issue the certificate if students have not had a medical health checkup.
 Students who have undergone a regular health checkup can receive a Health Certificate (free of charge) from an automatic issuing machine.